HackYourFuture/Node.js/week1/README.md

 - A `server`: a computer that is connected to other computers, which runs an application (see below) that allows for sharing and managing services (like a calculator or word processor) and resources (like images, text files).
 - A `database`: software that manages and saves sensitive data for later use.
-- An `application`: software that communicates between the server, database and frontend.
-It contains code that allows it to interact with and manipulate the server, database and other type of software services.
+- An `application`: software that communicates between the server, database, and frontend.
+It contains code that allows it to interact with and manipulate the server, database and other types of software services.

 For more information, read:
 [Basics of backend development](https://www.upwork.com/hiring/development/a-beginners-guide-to-back-end-development/) [Getting started with backend development](https://codeburst.io/getting-started-with-backend-development-bfd8299e22e8)

 When people refer to backend programming, they usually refer to **writing the application** part of the backend: the software that interacts with a server and database, and moves data from one computer to the next.
-The application consists of code that will be read by a database and/or server, so that they know what to do with the incoming input.
+The application consists of code that will be read by a database and/or server so that they know what to do with the incoming input.

 Why would we need a backend?
 There are multiple reasons:

 - **Security**.
 We don't want any random user to directly access our sensitive data, without verifying who they are.
-For example, if you have an online back account then you need to login to verify it's you.
+For example, if you have an online bank account then you need to login to verify it's you.
 The whole process of login and verification is code written in a place that can't be reached so easily.
 - **Performance**.
 The speed of our user interfaces is greatly dependent upon the server that provides it.
 The backend contains code that makes sure it optimally makes use of the server's resources (hardware, memory, etc.) to provide the user with the best experience.
 - **Software interactions**.
 A web application usually makes use of other people's software, web services.
 The code that communicates with these services and implements it into the frontend is also contained within the backend.